Trade account

 Where can you build another bathroom?

 While technically you can build a bathroom anywhere you like, there are a few places that are recommended over others for practicality and feasibility reasons.
-Here are some common places that homeowners typically design their additional bathroom to be.
+Here are some common places that homeowners typically use to add an additional bathroom

 Walk-in wardrobe